skeleton9/garage/go/tips/variables.md

 # Go Variables

-### Variable Names in mixed caps

-Go is not using underscore in names.
-So for multiword names, use `MixedCaps` or `mixedCaps`.

-### Names in packages

-- Only names start with upper case is visible outside a package.
-- Once imported, package name becomes an accessor for its contents.
-  `import "bytes"`, and use `bytes.Buffer`.

 ### Variable declaration

+Variable is a storage with a name and a type.

 ```go
 var x int